Rayzon3/Encript-Decript/README.md

-# Encript-Decript
+# Encrypt-Decrypt

-Simple to program encript and decript information made in C.
+Simple to program encrypt and decrypt information made in C.